-- 1. Students must be currently registered at Seattle University. - No student may take an examination in a course in which he/she is currently or already has been registered. - 3.
+- 1. Students must be currently registered at Seattle University. - No student may take an examination in a course in which he/she is currently registered or has taken in any previous quarter. - 3.
 The maximum number of credits obtainable by such examinations is 30, of which not more than 15 may be obtained in one subject matter field.
-All credits obtained by examination will be counted as extension credit and included in the maximum 45 extension credits allowed.

-- No credit will be granted unless the applicant has earned a minimum of 15 resident credits with a minimum grade point average of 2.50. - 5.
-No student may earn credit by examination in subject matter more elementary than that for which he/she is currently enrolled (attending) and/or for which credit has previously been received. - 6.
-No student will be permitted to repeat an examination. - 7.
-A maximum of 15 credits may be earned through credit by examination in a single term.
+All credits obtained by examination will be counted as extension credit and included in the maximum 45 extension credits allowed. - No credit will be granted unless the applicant has earned a minimum of 15 resident credits with a minimum grade point average of 2.50. - No student may earn credit by examination in subject matter more elementary than that for which he/she is currently enrolled (attending) and/or for which credit has previously been received. - 6.
+No student will be permitted to repeat an examination. - A maximum of 15 credits may be earned through credit by examination in a single term.
 Exceptions are granted only for NLN examinations in nursing courses. - Credit by examination is not granted for lower-division foreign language courses in the student's native language. - 9.
 Students who wish to qualify for credit by examination must obtain the appropriate form from the registrar, apply to the dean, and controller for approval. - 10.
-No graduate credit is given by examination. - Nursing students who are graduates of hospital diploma programs may, under special circumstances, earn credit by examination for courses specified in Policy 85-1. - 12.
+No graduate credit is given by examination. - 11.
+Nursing students who are licensed RNs may, under special circumstances, earn credit by examination for courses specified in Policy 85-1. - 12.
 The grade will be posted CR (credit) or NC (no credit) and will have no effect on the grade point average.
-The minimum achievement level for receiving credit will be C. Core requirements may be satisfied through credit by examination. - 13.
+The minimum achievement level for receiving credit will be C. Core requirements may be satisfied through credit by examination and graded CR in this case. - 13.
 The student does not formally register for the course and the examiniation is not considered part of the student's credit load.